kobi-hari-courses/2306-varonis-angular/module 04/exercises/README.md

 The goal of this exercise is to create a simple memory game.
 The game will have two players who take turns to find matching pairs of cards.
 Each player will accumulate the pairs they've found.

+## Solution
+You can find the code to this exercise here.
+Also, you can find a video demonstrating the solution [here](https://youtu.be/STvDVdZ1XOw)

 ## Requirements
 0. Before you start coding, download some images and store them in the `assets` folder.
     - Add another image for the back side of the card.
 This is the image that will be displayed when the card is flipped